AFL Cape York House Foundation

 Dean Warren is the current AFL Queensland Chief Executive Officer.
 Mr Warren has a Graduate Certificate of Business (Sports Management) and completed the AFL Senior Leaders Program at the Melbourne Business School ‑ Mt Eliza.
 Dean spent 14 years managing participation, talent and community programs in Queensland as Regional Development Manager then State Development Manager.
 In 2010 Dean was the Brisbane Lions General Manager ‑ Football Operations overseeing all aspects of the Football Department including coaching and development, physical performance and medical, list management, football administration, player welfare and education.

 Rick is employed by AFL Queensland as General Manager, AFL Cape York Ltd. Rick first arrived in Cairns in 1998 to take up the Regional Development Manager position which he held for eight years.
 Originally from Tasmania, Rick worked in AFL game development for over 25 years and with the support of AFL Cairns Juniors has witnessed excellent growth in AFL throughout the Far North.
-Rick received life membership of AFL Cairns Juniors in 2008 and the Order of Australia Medal in 2017.
+Rick received life membership of AFL Cairns Juniors in 2008, Tasmanian Hall of Fame and the Order of Australia Medal in 2017.

 Tanya Hosch is the General Manager of Inclusion and Social Policy at the AFL.
 Ms Hosch has a long and distinguished history in Indigenous policy, advocacy, governance and fundraising.
 Before joining the AFL as the first ever Indigenous person and 2nd woman in their Executive ranks in August this year, Tanya was the Joint Campaign director of the Recognise movement for constitutional reform.
 At the AFL Tanya is tasked with the implementation of the AFL’s enhanced Indigenous strategy, advising the AFL Indigenous Advisory Council, reviewing the Respect and Responsibility Policy and implementing the AFL’s Gender Action Plan.
 Tanya was recently appointed to the Indigenous Advisory Group of the NAB and is a Board Director of the Indigenous Land Corporation, the Australian Indigenous Governance Institute and a member of the Referendum Council.
 In addition, Tanya is the Independent Chair of Price Waterhouse Coopers Indigenous Consulting.